-We may consider recommending a vote against a proposal to approve related party transactions when the description of the transaction by the company does not include the following: (i) identification of the related party involved; (ii) the company's special interest in the transaction; and (iii) details regarding any financial implications for the company.
-If a statutory auditors' special report explains that a related party transaction is not in line with general market terms or conditions, we may recommend voting against the proposal.
+We may consider recommending a vote against a proposal to approve related party transactions when the description of the transaction by the company does not include the following: (i) identification of the related party involved; (ii) the company's special interest in the transaction; and (iii) details regarding any financial implications for the company.84 If a statutory auditors' special report explains that a related party transaction is not in line with general market terms or conditions, we may recommend voting against the proposal.85

 In addition, Glass Lewis generally does not favour consulting or service agreements with directors or significant shareholders of the company.
 When a consulting or professional services agreement with a director is considered sufficiently material to deem the director as affiliated pursuant to our guidelines, we will recommend voting against the proposal to approve the transaction.
-When a material of consulting or professional services agreement with a significant shareholder is not accompanied by a detailed, compelling rationale for the agreement, including some assurance that the services are provided at market rates, we will
+When a material consulting or professional services agreement with a significant shareholder is not accompanied by a detailed, compelling rationale for the agreement, including some assurance that the services are provided at market rates, we will recommend voting against the proposal to approve the transaction.
+In our view, such agreements are not typically the best use of shareholder funds.

-&lt;sup>71 Recommendations 24 and 28 of AMF Recommendation n° 2012-05 on the general meetings of shareholders of listed companies.
+84 Recommendations 24 and 28 of AMF Recommendation n° 2012-05 on the general meetings of shareholders of listed companies.

-&lt;sup>72 Recommendation 25 of AMF Recommendation n° 2012-05 on the general meetings of shareholders of listed companies.
+85 Recommendation 25 of AMF Recommendation n° 2012-05 on the general meetings of shareholders of listed companies.

-&lt;sup>73 For this purpose, we define as material any agreement that exceeds €1 million or 1% of the company's total revenue on an annual basis.
+86 For this purpose, we define as material any agreement that exceeds €1 million or 1% of the company's total revenue on an annual basis.